This chapter provides the BS2000/OSD-specific information that you must use with Oracle Database 11g Release 2 (11.2) for Fujitsu BS2000/OSD.

 CCM0001 prompt is displayed to let you enter the command line options.
 As shown in the preceding examples, you can enter the

 arguments for the program.
-The prompt of the program is then displayed, which in the case of SQL*Plus, is
+The prompt of the program is then displayed.
+If the program is SQL*Plus, then the prompt is

 SQL>.
 You can now enter one of the commands of the program.
-Refer to the generic documentation for the product for a description of the valid commands.
+See the generic documentation for the product for a description of the valid commands.

 Alternatively you can start the Oracle Database utilities with the following BS2000 SDF command:

-For example, if you want to start SQL*Plus, then enter the command:
+For example, to start SQL*Plus, then enter the following command:

-You can also start the utilities with the following commands:
+To start the utilities in UNIX-Style, enter the following commands:

 /START-ORACLE-CMMIGR or /CMMIGR /START-ORACLE-EXPORT or /OEXP /START-ORACLE-EXPDP or /EXPDP /START-ORACLE-IMPORT or /OIMP /START-ORACLE-IMPDP or /IMPDP /START-ORACLE-LISTENER-CONTROL or /LSNRCTL /START-ORACLE-MKWALLET or /MKWALLET /START-ORACLE-SQLLOADER or /SQLLDR /START-ORACLE-SQLPLUS or /SQLPLUS /START-ORACLE-TNSPING or /TNSPING /START-ORACLE-RMAN or /RMAN